 The individual parameters for each IICE are defined on two tabs of the Configure IICE dialog box.
 To display this dialog box, first select the active IICE by clicking the appropriate IICE tab in the Identify instrumentor project window and then select Actions->Configure IICE from the menu or click on the Edit IICE settings icon.
 You can also right-click directly on the IICE tab and select Configure IICE from the popup menu.

 IICE Sampler Tab

 The IICE Sampler tab defines:

 - IICE unit for multi-IICE configurations

-- IICE type (regular or real-time debugging)
+- IICE type (regular)

-- Buffer type
+- Buffer type (internal memory)

 - Sample depth

 - Sampling/triggering options

 - Data compression use

 - Sample clock and clock edge